neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Minknow_UI_start_screen.png)

-## After connecting the Minion unit with a flow cell inserted you should see something like:
+*After connecting the Minion unit with a flow cell inserted you should see something like:*

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Minknow_UI_Minion_w_FC.png)

 Your setup should be now ready for sequencing.
 Please verify this by starting a short test sequencing run with an old flow cell in the Minknow UI.

+#NanoDiP
+ After a successful hardware check.
+ In the /home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script/ directory run in the terminal ./`c_nanodip_and_dependencies.sh`

+ For compatibility reasons most of the programs used in the NanoDiP pipeline have to be compiled from source, this step will take some time.

 # Reference data:
-NanoDip will not work without reference data.
+NanoDiP will not work without reference data.

+## Download of reference data

-Please use Chromium to obtain reference data (app 80 GB) from: https://drive.google.com/drive/folders/11DnOE7ET3MmbQ9q8HbXoqvSZqgjSI-NZ?usp=sharing Please download the reference data as multiple zip files to the /home/minknow/Downloads directory
+Please use Chromium to obtain reference data (app 80 GB) from: https://drive.google.com/drive/folders/11DnOE7ET3MmbQ9q8HbXoqvSZqgjSI-NZ?usp=sharing

+Please download the reference data as multiple zip files to the /home/minknow/Downloads directory

 *After the creation of  a zip file, please do allow the determination of your location by chromium/ google.
 Otherwise the download will not start at all and you will have to resume it.*

 Do *NOT* proceed before you have completed the download of all 28 zip files.

+## Script for moving the reference data to the correct folders

-After completion, run in the terminal
+After completion of the download, run in the terminal

 `/home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script directory/d_reference_data.sh.`

 # Starting  NanoDip UI in Jupyter Notebook for testing the installation and configuration
-Currently you can launch NanoiDip from Jupyter Notebook.
-Further possibilities to start the code shall be provided in due time.
+For testing the configuration you can launch NanoDiP from Jupyter Notebook.
+Further possibilities to start NanoDiP will be given below.

 In the terminal please run: